Back to Page

 Image comparing your product features with that of competitors

-A satisfaction guaranteed image
+A satisfaction-guaranteed image

 Is it worth spending hundreds of dollars for creating images?

 Yes.
-If your images aren’t “Amazon ready,” there isn’t any point in bringing in the traffic with Amazon PPC Optimization.
-When shoppers search for a product, they look at your main image first – they hardly look at the title because it’s all keyword packed and most of the time, titles don’t even make any sense.
-You need to make sure your main image is able to attract shoppers’ eye amongst a dozen others in the search result pages.
-The quest doesn’t end here.
-If it’s your lucky day and they decide to visit your product detail page, you’ve got to tell them how awesome your product is in a handful of images because shoppers aren’t going to read the description either.
-In short, poor images = poor conversion.
+If your images aren't "Amazon ready," there isn't any point in bringing in the traffic with Amazon PPC Optimization.
+When shoppers search for a product, they look at your main image first – they hardly look at the title because it's all keyword packed and most of the time, titles don't even make any sense.
+You need to make sure your main image is able to attract shoppers' eyes amongst a dozen others in the search result pages.
+The quest doesn't end here.
+If it's your lucky day and they decide to visit your product detail page, you've got to tell them how awesome your product is in a handful of images because shoppers aren't going to read the description either.
+In short, poor images = poor conversion.It won't be an exaggeration to say that images are the biggest factor that affects your conversion rates and they even surpass product reviews.
+This holds especially true when your product is just launched.
+When you don't have a bank of reviews to convince the customers, images help build trust.
+High-quality images and attractive Amazon Enhanced Brand Content are a must-have even if your product has good reviews.
+Customers won't scroll down to read your five-star reviews if your images are blurry or not compelling enough.

 Final thoughts